-Kenosis Yoga: Chris and Maya’s Workshop Schedule
+Kenosis Yoga: Chris and Maya’s Workshops

 In Kenosis Yoga each movement and posture is unpackaged in a sequential manner to help prepare students for the next level of practice, rapidly developing the body and mind to go beyond preconceived limitations and attain a true yoga practice.